-Families have an obligation to disclose significant changes until the child or children being adopted receive a visa from the US Embassy.
-USCIS requirements specify:
+Families are legally obliged to disclose significant changes until child or children being adopted receive a visa from the US Embassy.
+US Citizenship and Immigration Services requirements specify:

 Prospective adoptive parents are hereby informed that under penalty of perjury it is their duty to disclose all information under 8 CFR 204.311 (d)—as required for the Home Study.
 The prospective adoptive parents must notify the home study preparer and USCIS of any new event or information that might warrant submission of an amended or updated home study and that the duty to disclose is ongoing while form I-800A or I-600A is pending, after form I-800A or I-600A is approved, and while form I-800 or I-600 is pending until there is a final decision admitting the child to the US on a visa.